Thanksgiving holiday closings

 City offices

-• City offices in Clear Lake Shores, Kemah and Jamaica Beach will close at noon today and will remain closed through Friday.

-• City offices in Santa Fe and League City will close at 1:30 p.m. today and will remain closed through Friday.

-• City offices in Galveston, Friendswood, Hitchcock, La Marque, Texas City, Bayou Vista and Tiki Island will be closed Thursday and Friday.
+• City offices in Galveston, Friendswood, Clear Lake Shores, Kemah, Jamaica Beach, Hitchcock, La Marque, Texas City, Santa Fe, League City, Bayou Vista and Tiki Island will be closed today and Friday.

-• There will be no trash pickup in Galveston Thursday.
-Thursday trash will be picked up Friday, and so forth.
+• There will be no trash pickup in Galveston today.
+Today’s trash will be picked up Friday, and so forth.

-• There will be no trash pickup or recycling in Friendswood Thursday.
-Thursday trash will be picked up Monday and recycling will start back up Dec.
+• There will be no trash pickup or recycling in Friendswood today.
+Today’s trash will be picked up Monday and recycling will start back up Dec.
 3.

-• There will be no trash pickup in Texas City Thursday.
-Thursday trash will be picked up on its next scheduled day.
+• There will be no trash pickup in Texas City today.
+Today’s trash will be picked up on its next scheduled day.

 • Information wasn’t provided from the city of Dickinson.